waldzellai/fastmcp-waldzell/README.md

 > [!NOTE]
 >
 > If you've developed a server using FastMCP, please [submit a PR](https://github.com/punkpeye/fastmcp) to showcase it here!

+> [!NOTE]
+>
+> If you are looking for a boilerplate repository to build your own MCP server, check out [fastmcp-boilerplate](https://github.com/punkpeye/fastmcp-boilerplate).

 - [apinetwork/piapi-mcp-server](https://github.com/apinetwork/piapi-mcp-server) - generate media using Midjourney/Flux/Kling/LumaLabs/Udio/Chrip/Trellis
 - [domdomegg/computer-use-mcp](https://github.com/domdomegg/computer-use-mcp) - controls your computer